 Here’s a trick: “pad” your Subscribe & Save order with a few low-priced Subscribe & Save items to get this extra discount.
-We’re going to start featuring some of the best Subscribe & Save deals priced under $3 to help you maximize your savings.
+In our list of the best Amazon Subscribe and Save deals, we’ve highlighted items priced under $3 to help you maximize your savings.

 Using Amazon Coupons with Subscribe & Save

 Amazon also offers coupons on select items, some of which are also eligible for Subscribe & Save discounts.
-We’ll let you know what a Subscribe & Save item also has a coupon to go along with it, but you’ll be able to see these coupons on the product page, too, usually right underneath the price.
+Look for these coupons on the individual product pages, right underneath the price.

 Managing Your Subscriptions

-You’ll need to choose a monthly Subscribe & Save delivery day which will be the day you receive all of your upcoming subscriptions (not the day your order is shipped).
+You’ll need to choose a monthly Subscribe & Save delivery day.
+This will be the day you receive all of your upcoming subscriptions, not the day Amazon ships your order.
 This helps reduce the number of boxes you receive.

 Need to change your delivery day?
 No problem!
 Just visit your Subscribe & Save account and click “Change schedule.”
 However, your new day needs to be at least 9 calendar days after the day you make the switch.

-If you’re worried about forgetting that you’re signed up for select subscriptions, have no fear – Amazon will send you an email a few days before your order is processed, giving you a chance to update and/or cancel any subscriptions if you’d like.
+If you’re worried about forgetting that you signed up for select subscriptions, have no fear.
+Amazon sends you an email a few days before they process your order.
+This gives you a chance to update and/or cancel any subscriptions if you’d like.

 Q: If I add a product that’s on sale today to my order, what if the price increases before my next shipment goes out?
-Will I be charged for the cost on the day I added it to my order or the day the order shipped?
+Will Amazon charge me on the day I add the item to my order, or the day it ships?

 A: You’ll be charged the price the item was (with coupon, if applicable) when you first added it to your cart and checked out.
 If it goes up in price after that, no worries.